 Now that we've covered some of our top cell phone picks for seniors, let's take a look at our favorite cell phone carriers that offer deals for seniors on talk, text, and data plans.

-• T-Mobile: For older adults who want an affordable unlimited plan, T-Mobile offers widespread 5G coverage across the United States and three senior-friendly unlimited options.
-These plans offer a great discount when compared to T-Mobile's traditional unlimited plans, along with perks like free hotspot data and in-flight Wi-Fi for older adults who still enjoy traveling.
+- T-Mobile: For older adults who want an affordable unlimited plan, T-Mobile offers widespread 5G coverage across the United States and senior-friendly unlimited options.
+These plans offer a great discount when compared to T-Mobile’s traditional unlimited plans, along with perks like hotspot data and streaming benefits for older adults who still enjoy staying connected on the go.

-• Lively: Lively specializes in cell phones and medical alert systems for seniors.
-It offers an unlimited talk and test plan for $19.99 per month.
-As a senior-specific carrier, Lively also offers two Health & Safety Packages, starting at $24.99 per month, which come with a wide range of medical alert features.
-If you're looking for a phone that doubles as a medical alert system, then Lively is the way to go.
-Visit our list of the best medical alert systems in 2024 to learn more.
+- Lively: Lively specializes in cell phones and medical alert systems for seniors.
+It offers an unlimited talk and text plan for $19.99 per month.
+As a senior-specific carrier, Lively also offers Health & Safety Packages, starting at $24.99 per month, which come with a wide range of medical alert features.
+If you’re looking for a phone that doubles as a medical alert system, then Lively is the way to go.
+Visit our list of the best medical alert systems to learn more.

-• AT&T: One of the nation's two largest cell phone providers, AT&T has a full lineup of the latest smartphones, along with basic cell phones and a comprehensive 5G cellular network.
-AT&T offers a discounted unlimited plan for those aged 55 and up, but it's currently available only to Florida residents.
+- AT&T: One of the nation’s largest cell phone providers, AT&T has a full lineup of the latest smartphones, along with basic cell phones and a comprehensive 5G cellular network.
+AT&T offers discounted unlimited plans for those aged 55 and up.

-• Verizon: The second of the nation's two largest cell phone carriers, Verizon offers a comparative device lineup and coverage area to AT&T. Verizon's 55+ Senior Phone Plan offers unlimited talk, text, and data, but it is restricted to residents of Florida as well.
-The carrier also offers plenty of other affordable plans that can work for seniors in other areas, but it doesn't offer a senior-specific discount.
+- Verizon: Another of the nation’s largest cell phone carriers, Verizon offers a comparative device lineup and coverage area to AT&T. Verizon’s 55+ Senior Phone Plan offers unlimited talk, text, and data in select areas, including Florida.
+The carrier also offers other affordable plans that can work for seniors in other regions, though availability of senior-specific discounts varies by location.